 Ornamental grasses add an intriguing focal point that invites you to venture further into a garden, whilst framing flower combinations.
 Swathes of flowering perennials add colour between the areas of grasses.
 You may choose to keep colours limited and follow a particular colour scheme.
 Ideal plants for a prairie garden will have an airy and almost translucent quality, which allows you to see through them, revealing the other layers of planting.
 Aim to include varying heights, flowering times and flower shapes, from daisy-like blooms to spires.

 How Do I Achieve Prairie-Style Planting in a Small Garden?

 Prairie planting creates a great impact on a large scale, reminiscent of the American plains.
 Luckily, you can still enjoy a prairie-style garden, even without acres of space.
 In a smaller garden, you can dive into the fascinating world of prairie plants with a prairie-style border.

 Mix flowering perennials with ornamental grasses, planted in small groups.
-For inspiration, look no further than our Pocket-Sized Prairie collection – perfect for small spaces!
+For inspiration, look no further than our Prairie Perfection collection – perfect for small spaces!

 Here are some of our favourites:

 - Rudbeckia: Rudbeckias are native to the meadows and prairies of North America.
 Rudbeckia triloba ‘Prairie Glow’ is a bushy, short-lived perennial which delights with a long flowering season with masses of small, daisy-like flowers in warm shades of yellow, orange, red and brown.